zabereznikova/docs.de-de/docs/visual-basic/programming-guide/language-features/operators-and-expressions/comparison-operators.md

  Im vorherigen Beispiel `If a IsNot b` entspricht `If Not a Is b` .

 ### <a name="comparing-object-type"></a>Vergleichen des Objekt Typs

  Sie können überprüfen, ob ein Objekt einen bestimmten Typ mit dem `TypeOf` Ausdruck... hat `Is` .
-Die Syntax lautet wie folgt:
+Die Syntax ist wie folgt:

  `TypeOf <objectexpression> Is <typename>`